SalmaMYassin/MergeSort_-_QuickSort/README.md

 # MergeSort_-_QuickSort

-Implemented Merge Sort and Quick Sort in C++
+Implemented Merge Sort and Quick Sort working on two threads in C++